Submit Your Information: Johns - GuruFocus.com

 There is no cost or obligation to you.

-The complaint alleges that, throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.
-Specifically, Defendants made false and/or misleading statements and failed to disclose that: (i) the Company overstated its operational efficiency and maintained a deficient cybersecurity and information technology infrastructure; (ii) as a result of the foregoing, the Company was unable to properly secure customer data, leaving it vulnerable to access by malicious third parties; (iii) the foregoing cybersecurity deficiencies also both rendered Dish's operations susceptible to widespread service outages and hindered the Company's ability to respond to such outages; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.
+The complaint alleges that Stanley made materially false and/or misleading statements and/or failed to disclose that: i) rising interest rates, inflation, and trends in returning to work away from home were quickly eroding demand for Stanley's tools and outdoor products; (ii) the heightened, extraordinary demand Stanley had enjoyed as a result of the COVID-19 pandemic in 2021 into 2022 no longer existed; (iii) Stanley's operations were already showing signs of slowing demand; (iv) as a result of the reorganization, share repurchasing, and dividend growth, Stanley lacked the cash to react with agility to changes in demand; and (v) as a result of Stanley's inability to react to a sharp decline in demand, the Company's results and metrics, particularly sales volume, were severely negatively impacted.

-A lead plaintiff will act on behalf of all other class members in directing the Dish class-action lawsuit.
+A lead plaintiff will act on behalf of all other class members in directing the Stanley class-action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the class-action lawsuit.
-An investor's ability to share any potential future recovery of the Dish class action lawsuit is not dependent upon serving as lead plaintiff.
+An investor's ability to share any potential future recovery of the Stanley class action lawsuit is not dependent upon serving as lead plaintiff.

-For more information regarding the lead plaintiff process please refer to https%3A%2F%2Fwww.johnsonfistel.com%2Flead-plaintiff-deadlines.

 About Johnson Fistel, LLP: